Markov Chains Generated by Convolutions of Orthogonality Measures: Introduction

 \section{Introduction}

 In this paper we study one mathematical aspect of Markov chains on one-dimensional integer lattices.
-The goal is constructing plenty examples of workable Markov chains containing enough adjustable parameters so that rich and functional applications could be made in diverse disciplines.
+The goal is constructing plenty of examples of workable Markov chains containing enough adjustable parameters so that rich and functional applications could be made in diverse disciplines.
 Markov chains are most easy to handle when, on top of the stationary probability distributions, the complete set of eigenvectors and corresponding eigenvalues are known.
-The eigenvectors form an orthogonal basis.
+The eigenvectors discussed in the present paper form an orthogonal basis as they belong to real symmetric matrices \eqref{realsym}.

 We pursue this goal within the framework of orthogonal polynomials of a discrete variable \cite{nikiforov}--\cite{gasper}.
 To be more specific, we construct the basic transition matrix $K$ by certain convolutions of the `orthogonality measures $=$ stationary probability distributions.'
 The information of the stationary distributions and the orthogonal eigenvectors are built in the scheme.
 In most cases, the eigenvalues can be extracted directly from the convolutions.
 In all cases, the eigenvalues are calculated exactly, see {\bf Theorem\,\ref{theo2}}.
 In some respects, in particular, in incorporating many adjustable parameters, the present method is more advantageous than some sophisticated procedures, for example those based on the finite group actions.
 The presentation of this paper is simple and plain so that non-experts can understand.